biojs/edu/series/101/30_headstart.md

 ---
-title: 'Headstart'
+title: 'Modularity'
 layout: series_item
-contributors: David
 series: '101'
-estimated-time: 5
+estimated-time: 15
 ---

 This is a short 5 minutes tutorial on the basics of using and reusing BioJS components.

-1) Install npm
+1) Install node & npm
 -------------------------

 {% alert warn %}
-You need to install `npm` before you can start to rock.
+You need to install `node` before you can start to rock.
 See <a href="20_getting_started.html"> the getting started guide </a> for more info.
 {% endalert %}

 How does the LEGO-System of BioJS works?